Severe Thunderstorm Warning issued for Jewell, Mitchell by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Jewell, Mitchell by NWS

-Effective: 2021-08-10 03:03:00 CDT Expires: 2021-08-10 03:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-08-10 03:17:00 CDT Expires: 2021-08-10 03:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+To report severe weather contact your nearest law enforcement agency.
 They will send your report to the National Weather Service office in Hastings.
-Target Area: Jewell; Mitchell The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for Mitchell County in north central Kansas Southeastern Jewell County in north central Kansas * Until 345 AM CDT. * At 303 AM CDT, severe thunderstorms were located along a line extending from near Glen Elder to near Victor, moving east at 40 mph.
+Target Area: Jewell; Mitchell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 AM CDT FOR EASTERN MITCHELL AND SOUTHEASTERN JEWELL COUNTIES At 316 AM CDT, severe thunderstorms were located along a line extending from near Beloit to near Barnard, moving east at 35 mph.
 HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected. * Severe thunderstorms will be near Beloit around 315 AM CDT.
-Other locations in the path of these severe thunderstorms include Scottsville.
+IMPACT...Damage to vehicles is expected.
+These severe storms will be near Scottsville around 335 AM CDT.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0